Table of Contents

 Get ready to see some ancient architecture, eat delicious Spanish foods, drink famous beverages and learn all there is to know about the local culture and its beautiful traditions.
 Vamos!
 Let’s go!

-Spain Road Trip Planner – The Route
+Road Trip in Spain Planner – The Route

 The route will take you through all the major hot-spots of Spain, but also focuses on the countries hidden gems.
 The route starts in the famous city of Barcelona and takes you down south towards the small beach-town of Calpe.

 After this you will drive south towards Granada and Malaga where you will include a day trip to Gibraltar rock, before heading towards the capital Madrid.
 Our Spain Road Trip Planner came up with the following route:

 Distance = 1815 Km